-Marijana Kapović Solomun is assistant professor and vice Dean for Scientific Research at Faculty of Forestry, University of Banja Luka.
-Dr. Kapović Solomun is member of UNCCD Roster of experts, and LDN national expert involved in LDN TSP process in Bosnia and Herzegovina.
-She is Alumna of JFDP programme of the Bureau of Educational and Cultural Affairs of USA in area of Land degradation and conservation.
+Marijana Kapović Solomun is associate professor and Vice Dean for Scientific Research at Faculty of Forestry, University of Banja Luka.
+Dr. Kapović Solomun is member of UNCCD Roster of experts, LDN national expert for Bosnia and Herzegovina and expert for Drought Management Plan of BIH.
+She is member of Council of Science of the Bosnia and Herzegovina and Member of Program Committee of Bosnia and Herzegovina in EU program Horizon 2020 for Programe Climate change, Environment, Efficiency of Resources and Raw Materials.
+Also, she is Alumna of JFDP programme of the Bureau of Educational and Cultural Affairs of USA in area of Land degradation and conservation.
 Dr. Kapović Solomun has broad international and national experience in scientific projects, as leader or expert for soil, land degradation and forestry, who published significant number of scientific papers.
-She is Management Committee member of European Cooperation of Science and Technology COST Actions ES1306 “Connecting European connectivity research”; FP1304 “Towards robust projections of European forests under climate change” and CA16209 “Natural Flood Retention on Private Land“.
+She is Management Committee member of European Cooperation of science and Technology COST Actions CA18135 „Fire in the Earth System: Science & Society“, ES1306 “Connecting European connectivity research”; FP1304 “Towards robust projections of European forests under climate change” and CA16209 “Natural Flood Retention on Private Land“.
 Marijana Kapović Solomun is founder and President of Association for women’s empowerment and nature protection “Mother Nature”, President of Board Members “United States Alumni Association of Bosnia and Herzegovina”, and Vice President of “Association of Forestry Engineers „EcoForest“.

 Professor Zahurul Karim has a background in soil management and crop production.
 He conducted research work at the world famous Rothamsted Experimental Station and obtained Ph.D. from the University of Reading U.K. Currently he is working as an International Advisor for Food Policy Research Program of a World Bank supported modern food project in Bangladesh.
 He has served in many key positions including Secretary to the Government of Bangladesh, Executive Chairman of Bangladesh Agricultural Research Council (BARC), Director General of Bangladesh Rice Research Institute (BRRI) and Member-Director (Soils) of BARC.
 He has also worked for more than five years as Senior Advisor in Food and Agricultural Organization (FAO) of the United Nations.
 Dr. Karim has experiences of working for more than 40 years as professor, researcher, research manager, senior public administrator & policy planner and national &international consultancy/advisors.
 His areas of specialization include management of degraded soils, climate change impact of food security and framing of public policies.
 He has 140 publications in peer reviewed journals, books and monographs.
 Dr. Karim is a fellow of many societies and leaned bodies including The World Academy of Sciences, New York Academy of Sciences, Member of the Pool of International Experts (PIE) of the Ministry of Foreign Affairs, Government of the Netherlands.
 Currently he is chair of many professional bodies at home and abroad.